acabitorg/yamlquotes/README.md

 *The author(s) make no endorsement of the quotes contained in the example quotes.yml file.
-Some of theses quotes are included purely for educational purposes, e.g. to dispell misconceptions about a diverse range of historical figures, good, evil and everywhere in between.
+Some of theses quotes are included purely for educational purposes, e.g. to dispell misconceptions about a diverse range of historical figures--good, evil and everywhere in between.
 Some quotes may be considered offensive when presented without context.
 Potentially offensive quotes may be tagged with appropriate content-warnings to enable filtering.
 Users are encouraged to create their own yamlquotes